cockroachlabs-field/crdb-k8s-workshop-1hr/README.md

 kubectl exec -it cockroachdb-client-secure -n $region -- ./cockroach workload run bank --duration=15m --tolerate-errors 'postgresql://craig:cockroach@cockroachdb-public:26257'
 ```

-Leave this running and take a look in the metrics section of the UI, what do you observe here?
+Take a look in the metrics section of the UI, what do you observe here?

+Once you're happy, hit ctrl-c on the window and stop the workload but leave this terminal window open, we'll re-run this once we've scaled up.

 ## Scaling the Database